Skip to main content

 • Risk factors: Bladder problems | Enlarged prostate

-Furoscix (furosemide) typically causes you to urinate more, but sometimes the opposite can happen.
-If you have trouble emptying your bladder, your body might hold on to the extra urine, which can be damaging.
-Tell your provider if you have trouble urinating or a history of bladder problems.
-Your provider will likely monitor your blood work carefully to make sure Furoscix (furosemide) is safe for you.
+Furoscix (furosemide injection) typically causes you to urinate more, but in some cases, it can lead to the opposite problem.
+If you have trouble emptying your bladder, your body might hold onto the extra urine, which can be harmful.

 Each device delivers 30 mg under the skin in the first hour, then 12.5 mg under the skin every hour for the next 4 hours.
 So in total, you'll get 80 mg of furosemide over 5 hours.